Achieving Privacy on the Internet

 Mobile Operating System: iOS, GrapheneOS

-Browser: Firefox + arkenfox or Librewolf (desktop), Safari on MacOS, Vanadium (Android)
+Browser: Trivalent, Firefox + arkenfox or Librewolf (desktop), Safari on iOS (optional for MacOS), Vanadium (Android), Brave Browser if you cannot install Vanadium

 E-mail Service: ProtonMail, Posteo, Tuta Mail